Chargent Connector

 Troubleshooting the Chargent Connector

-If you are receiving the error "Please choose an Active Gateway record; status code = FIELD_FILTER_VALIDATION_EXCEPTION" then you will need to make sure to activate your Chargent Gateway.
+If you are receiving the error "Please choose an Active Gateway record; status code = FIELD_FILTER_VALIDATION_EXCEPTION", make sure your Chargent Gateway is activated.

-Once your Chargent Gateway has been activated, you can try reprocessing the response that caused the error in order to make sure that it has been resolved.
+Once your Chargent Gateway is active, you can try reprocessing the response that caused the error to make sure the error is resolved.

 Aliases

 Below are the fields that Chargent automatically adds when you add a Chargent Connector to your form.
-You can utilize these as field aliases in your connector.
+You can use these as field aliases in your connector.

-You will only want to map the aliases for those fields that are actually being populated with values upon submission.
+Map the aliases only for those fields that are actually being populated with values upon submission.
 The easiest way to do this is to count.

 Terms of Service · Privacy Policy